COVID19 Prevention Checklist Industry Guidance

 - Consider using covers, signs, or decals to prevent use of some seats in order to create space for physical distancing.

-- Ensure that ventilation systems operate properly and increase circulation of outdoor air as much as possible by opening windows.
+- Ensure that ventilation systems operate properly and that systems have proper cabin air filters with HVAC systems set to maximize fresh air exchanges.
+Increase circulation of outdoor air as much as possible by opening windows.
 Do not open windows if doing so poses a safety risk to operators or riders.
+(Updated 9/1/20)

 Bus and paratransit vehicles

 - To ensure physical distancing from operators, consider blocking off or removing front seats in proximity to operator and/or installing a temporary, easily removable standee line (chain or other barrier) that can be removed when access to/from wheelchair ramp is needed.

 - Use non-porous physical barriers such as Plexiglass to protect operator where possible.

 - For vehicles with multiple doors, consider instituting rear door boarding/exiting, persons requiring a wheelchair ramp exempted.